 - Good 0% interest balance transfer offer: If you can afford a card with a nearly four-figure annual fee, credit card debt may be the least of your concerns.
 But if you happen to have acquired more debt than you’re ready to repay right away, you can transfer it to the Gold Card and take 15 billing cycles to pay it off, without paying a dime in interest.
 That’s a rare perk for a high-end rewards card.

-- Steep annual fee: There are not many cards that cost nearly $1,000 or more to own.
-Some of those that do are invitation-only cards that are rumored to offer outsized benefits.
-The Gold Card, by contrast, offers benefits nearly identical to its lower-priced Luxury Card siblings—and those benefits don’t compare favorably to the benefits on other premium credit cards.
+- Steep annual fee: While sporting a nearly $1,000 annual fee, the Gold Card offers benefits nearly identical to its lower-priced Luxury Card siblings and those benefits don’t compare favorably to the benefits on other premium credit cards.

 - No bonus for new cardholders: Unlike many premium credit cards, the Gold Card doesn’t offer any kind of bonus rewards.
 As a result, you are leaving a ton of money on the table by choosing the Gold Card over other premium rewards cards with hefty bonuses.
 For example, the Citi Prestige and the Chase Sapphire Reserve cost about half what the Gold Card does, and each card offers a bonus worth a few hundred dollars.

-- Mediocre collection of perks: The Gold Card offers perks that are common on premium travel cards, such as airport lounge access and an application fee credit for Global Entry or TSA Precheck.
+- Perks equal to cards with lower annual fees: The Gold Card offers perks that are common on premium travel cards, such as airport lounge access and an application fee credit for Global Entry or TSA Precheck.
 It also offers some travel perks, such as resort credits.
 However, you can find similar—and often more generous—perks on much less expensive cards.

 - No points transfer to partner loyalty programs: Gold Card holders also miss out on the ability to earn more value from their rewards points by transferring them to airline or hotel loyalty programs.
-That may be a deal breaker for some frequent travelers since people with some travel credit cards can sometimes get as much as 9 cents per point out of their rewards when they transfer their points, according to our calculations.
+That may be a deal breaker for some frequent travelers since people with some travel credit cards can get more than 2 cents per point out of their rewards on a consistent basis when they transfer their points, according to our calculations.

 Earning Points & Rewards